ZDisket/TensorVox/README.md

 TensorVox is an application designed to enable user-friendly and lightweight neural speech synthesis in the desktop, aimed at increasing accessibility to such technology.

-Being able to load models by [TensorFlowTTS](https://github.com/TensorSpeech/TensorFlowTTS),  [Coqui-TTS](https://github.com/coqui-ai/TTS), [VITS](https://github.com/jaywalnut310/vits), and VITS EVO, it is written in pure C++/Qt, using the ONNX Runtime, and supporting TensorFlow and LibTorch as legacy backends.
+Being able to load a variety of AI TTS models, it is written in pure C++/Qt, using the ONNX Runtime, and supporting TensorFlow and LibTorch as legacy backends.

 ![Interface with Tac2 model loaded](https://i.imgur.com/wtPzzNh.png)